foladipo/news-flash-cp1/README.md

 This project is authored by [Folusho Oladipo](https://google.com/search?q=Folusho+Oladipo) and is licensed for your use, modification and distribution under [the MIT license](https://en.wikipedia.org/wiki/MIT_License).
 Feel free to hack, extend and share it!

+## TODO
+I will set up live reload soon, as I have deleted the scripts I was using to achieve that before.